MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 The ApplyHtmlDisclaimerLocation parameter specifies where to insert the HTML disclaimer text in the body of messages.
 Valid values are:

 - Append: The disclaimer is added to the end of the message body.
 This is the default value.
-- Prepend: The disclaimer is inserted to the beginning of the message body.
+- Prepend: The disclaimer is inserted at the beginning of the message body.

 If you don't use this parameter with the ApplyHtmlDisclaimerText parameter, the default value Append is used.